vecto-ai/vecto-ai.github.io/projects/jSIM/index.rst

 We use all three versions of jSIM to evaluate the performance of the subcharacter and character level models in Japanese [#f2]_.
 These models take advantage of the information in Chinese characters - *kanji* (SG + *kanji*) and their components, called *bushu* (SG + *kanji* + *bushu*).
 The overall performance of both models was compared with the traditional Skip-Gram model (SG) and FastText.

 .. figure:: /assets/img/jsim_results.png
-   :align: center

 Table 2.
 Spearman correlation with human similarity judgements.
 Boldface indicates the highest result on a given corpus (separately for in-vocabulary and OOV conditions).
 Shaded numbers indicate the highest result among the three Skip-Gram models.

 Table 2 shows the results on all 3 datasets on all models, trained on the full Mainichi corpus, a half Mainichi corpus, and Wikipedia.
 The strongest effect for inclusion of bushu is observed in the OOV condition: in all datasets the Spearman correlations are higher for SG+kanji+bushu than for other SG models, which suggests that this information is indeed meaningful and helpful.
 This even holds for the full version, where up to 90% vocabulary is missing and has to be composed.
 For in-vocabulary condition this effect is noticeably absent in Wikipedia (perhaps due to the higher ratio of names, where the kanji meanings are often irrelevant).
 However, in most cases the improvement due to inclusion of bushu, even when it is observed, is not sufficient to catch up with the FastText algorithm, and in most cases FastText has substantial advantage.